radupotop/wireguard-config-gen/README.md

 into the final `output/result.yaml`.
 This is used to update an existing network configuration.

-## Strip Config
+## Strip config

 In order to obtain a config file ready to be used directly by `wg` (rather than through the `wg-quick` script), the following command can be used:

-    wg syncconf wg0 <(exec wg-quick strip wg0)
+    wg syncconf wg0 <(wg-quick strip wg0)

 This removes the Address and DNS from the Interface section.
+This is useful on OpenWRT hosts, where wg-quick is missing.

 ### Multiple subnets